ziyongcui/crimtech-comp-f20/intro/README.md

 ## B. Make a GitHub account
 We will be communicating through GitHub.
 If you don't have a GitHub account, please sign up at [https://github.com/](https://github.com/) and come back.

+### B0.
+Windows User: Get WSL!
+Follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and get **Ubuntu**.
+Then, follow Richard's email to learn about how to setup a Windows-accessible folder in WSL.
+From here, use WSL instead of the command line!

 ### B1.
 Adding an SSH key.
 If you don't know what an ssh key is, follow these instructions.
 This step is tricky! **Feel free to call RX/ZS over.**